Kidney blood tests explained

 Potassium (K)

 Potassium is a mineral in your blood that helps your heart and muscles work properly.
 A potassium level that is too high or too low may affect your heartbeat and weaken muscles.
-Whether you need to change the amount of high-potassium foods in your diet depends on your stage of kidney disease.
+Whether you need to change the amount of high-potassium foods in your diet depends on your stage of chronic kidney disease.

 Ask your doctor what your potassium level should be.
 Your dietitian can help you plan your diet to get the right amount of potassium.
 Normal is 3.5-5.3 mmol/L.